5 Archaeological Discoveries That Confirmed the Bible in 2025

 This discovery reveals something profound about biblical inspiration and cultural context:

-• Israel didn't live in a cultural vacuum: The Hebrews shared literary and musical forms with their neighbors
+1. Israel did not live in a cultural vacuum: The Hebrews shared literary and musical forms with their neighbors

-• God used existing cultural forms: Divine inspiration didn't create a new literary genre from scratch, but sanctified and elevated already known forms
+2. God used existing cultural forms: Divine inspiration did not create a new literary genre from scratch but sanctified and elevated forms already known

-• The Psalms stand out for content, not form: While the poetic structure was common, the monotheism and theological content of the Psalms were radically different
+3. The Psalms stand out for their content, not their form: While the poetic structure was common, the monotheism and theological content of the Psalms were radically different

 Theological Comparison